yliu4/PokemonVisualization/README.md

 The timeline is:

-- Date  -- Project Proposals (lab equivalent)
+- Friday February 17 -- Project Proposals
-- Date -- Prototype Presentation & Feedback (lab equivalent)
+- Tuesday February 28 -- Prototype Presentation & Feedback
-- Date -- Final Submission (with video) (grading criteria below)
+- Thursday March 9 -- Final Submission (with video) (grading criteria below)
+- Note: expect interspersed labs where you will work on your projects / receive feedback as part of Thursday labs.

 Proposal
 ---